 - Cool Airship: You can use them for transportation.
 They have a similar effect to the Boring, but Practical railways, but they cannot be built until the atmosphere has been thickened a bit.

 - Corrupt Corporate Executive: You can play as one!
 Specifically, you play as the head of a corporation, and you can choose to take ethically questionable actions, such as using indentured workers or sabotaging other companies.
 However, the opportunities for outright evil are relatively limited; presumably, law enforcement is effective enough that blatant Corporate Warfare is bad business.

-- Crutch Character: The helpfully named Beginner Corporation lets you keep all 10 research cards that you draw at the start of the game without paying their costs.
+- Crutch Character: The helpfully named Beginner Corporations let you keep all 10 research cards that you draw at the start of the game without paying their costs.
 This is very useful for simplifying the early portion of the game if you're learning to play, but the Beginner Corporation's lack of a special ability beyond that, or any tags that can speed up research, makes it less useful for a player who better understands how to manage their resources.